Saturday, December 19, 2020

 3 quart Steamer Insert

 I also purchased the All-Clad Stainless Steel 3-Piece Mixing Bowl Set.
 These can be used as double boilers, but obviously have so many other uses as well.
 I love the handles on these and find them very helpful.
 I read some reviews that said they scratch easily, so I do not use my hand mixer in them - problem solved!
+Update July 2024: I prefer using my OXO mixing bowls and never really used these bowls, so I listed them for sale.

 Mixing Bowl Set